VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 <br/>

 Click the workflow to open it in _Run_ mode.
 The workflow only needs to be configured for input files in the `Remove gembarcodes from 10x reads` stage.
 To add the input files, select all the `fastq.gz` in the `10x` folder (only _R1_ or _R2_ files).
-Next, to specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, and create a folder named `assembly_vgp_standard_1.6`.
+Next, to specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, and create a folder named `evaluation`.
 Inside that new folder, create a folder named `meryl_genomescope`.
 Finally, click `Run as Analysis...` to launch the workflow.

 At this stage, the final folder structure should look in general like this:
 ```
 fArcCen1
-├── assembly_vgp_standard_1.6
+├── evaluation
 │   └── meryl_genomescope
 │       └── ...
 └── genomic_data